-- If needed: 1 to 2 tablespoons of milk to bring the dough together, as needed
+- 1 – 2 tablespoons of milk to bring the dough together as needed

 - Preheat oven to 350.
-Line two to three cookie sheets with either parchment paper or aluminum foil, whichever you have on hand.
+Line two to three cookie sheets with either parchment paper or aluminum foil, whatever you have on hand.

 - Mix in the vinegar and vanilla extract.
-Remember that the ugly smell of the vinegar will bake out, and the vinegar’s job is to allow the cookies to rise a bit and have an excellent texture, just leaving a bit of a tangy flavor after baking.
-(I would not eat this dough raw, personally.)
+Remember that the ugly smell of the vinegar will bake out!
+The vinegar’s job is to help the cookies rise.
+It will leave just a bit of tangy-ness in the finished cookies.

 - Scoop out about a tablespoon each of dough for every cookie and roll it into a nice, even ball.
 Place on the lined cookie sheet.

-- Now you have a choice: you can keep the cookies super-round for a tea cookie style that will take a bit longer to bake through, or you can slightly flatten them with your hand for a more traditional winter holiday-looking style of sugar cookie.
+- You can keep the cookies super-round for a tea cookie style that will take a bit longer to bake through, or you can slightly flatten them with your hand for a more traditional winter holiday-looking style of sugar cookie.

 - Bake at 350 degrees for 10 minutes or until cookies are golden brown.

 - Let cookies cool for 3 minutes on the cookie sheets.
-Then you know it’s time to start eating them!
+Then it’s time to start eating them!

 P.S.
 You can also top these with colorful sugar right before they go in the oven for a more festive look.